February 2019 | Penguin Random House use advanced segmentation to create highly targeted Valentine’s Day campaign

 Penguin Random House support a number of specialist interest websites such as The Happy Foodie cookery website and community.
 Readers can sign up for weekly email newsletters featuring recipes from Penguin Random House cookery books and authors.

-Recently, the Penguin team have been using behavioral (click) data to segment their subscriber data and serve their readers even more relevant content.
+Since late 2018, the Penguin team have been using behavioral (click) data to segment their subscriber data and serve their readers even more relevant content, a strategy which is proving very successful.
 For example, for this campaign they have identified readers who have shown an interest in ‘high end’ cookery books such as Yotam Ottolenghi.
-They have also identified a segment of readers who have shown interest in vegetarian recipes and cookery books.
-The campaign is an example of that strategy, which is proving very successful.

 - Share seasonal recipes to coincide with Valentine’s Day